Grimspound

 Dartmoor is a region of high moorland overlying a large area of granite which is situated in the county of Devon, South West England and covers an area of over 360 square miles.
 It was declared a national park in 1951 and is now overseen by the Dartmoor National Park Authority.

 I like Dartmoor, mainly because of its rugged natural beauty but also because of its long history of use by man.
-Evidence of early human activity can be found on the moor and it has been estimated that there are around 5,000 hut circles scattered over the area.
-Also to be found are the remains of entire villages or settlements, one of which is Grimspound.
+Evidence of early human occupation can be found on the moor and it has been estimated that there are around 5,000 hut circles scattered over the area.
+Also to be found are the ancient remains of entire villages or settlements, the best-known one being Grimspound.

 Grimspound as seen from the opposite hill

-Grimspound as seen from the adjacent Hookney Tor
+Grimspound as seen from the adjacent Hookney Tor, the main entrance visible at the rear

-The site itself consists essentially of a walled enclosure of just over four acres in area and measuring at the widest points roughly 145 yards by 170 yards.
-Within the wall are the remains of many structures, taking the form of circles of granite boulders known as hut circles or round houses.
+The site itself consists essentially of a walled enclosure or pound of just over four acres in area and measuring at the widest points roughly 133 metres by 155 metres.
+Within the wall are the remains of many structures, most taking the form of circles of granite boulders, the remains of small stone-walled huts.

 A road map of the area around Grimspound